-We provide a full set of Fabrication Drawings to bridge the gap between Design and Fabrication
+We provide a complete set of Fabrication Drawings to bridge the gap between Design and Fabrication.

 What are Fabrication Drawings?

-The fabrication drawing is a specific type of detail drawing.
-Some fabrication drawings are virtually assembly drawing e.g. when a number of items are assembled together as a fabrication.
-The fabrication drawing generally includes a material parts list identifying all of the materials used to build up the fabrication.
-All weld details are included using the standard symbolic representation of welds as shown in AS/NZS 1554.1.
-All of the materials should be identified in accordance with the relevant standards and codes.
+The fabrication drawings offer a specific type of detail drawing.
+Some fabrication drawings are virtually assembly drawings, like a number of items are assembled as a fabrication.
+The fabrication drawings you get generally includes a material parts list that identifies all the materials used to build the fabrication.
+All weld details include using the standard symbolic representation of welds as shown in AS/NZS 1554.1.
+All of the materials should be identified by the relevant standards and codes.

 They are mainly used in: